We will have free flu vaccines available from Wednesday 14 April for Patients aged 65 and over ONLY.

 When should I have the flu vaccine?

 It is recommended you have the vaccine before the influenza season starts.
 In this way we can reduce the spread of the virus and provide better protection to vulnerable people who are unable to be vaccinated.
+It will also mean you will have had the vaccine at least 2 weeks in advance of the Covid vaccine being available to you.

 Why is it so important to have a flu vaccine this year?